chanzuckerberg/meta-kg-api-documentation/works.md

 ##### Example

-Return a work with a given nct identifier:
+Return a work with a given nct identifier, the National Clinical Trial number assgined to clinical studies in ClinicalTrials.gov)

 `https://meta-api.staging.meta-infra.org/work/nct:NCT_ID`